binipringle/torts/_texts/0-outline.md

 ---

+*State courts and all sorts of specialty courts can hear federal questions if the plaintiff brings it there and the federal question pertains to the claim.* State courts have general jurisdiction.

+Federal courts have a more specific analysis.
+It's more difficult to bring a claim in federal court.

+---

 ## III.
 Subject Matter Jurisdiction

 Subject Matter Jurisdiction (SMJx) is the court’s power over a specific dispute, as contrasted to Personal Jurisdiction (PJx) which relates to the court’s power over an individual.
 SMJx has to do with whether the case can be in state or federal court.